Cilantro Lime Crema Costco Copycat

 - Pulse jalapeno pieces in a small food processor until chopped into small pieces.

-- Add small amounts of milk and blend, until you achieve the desired consistency.
+- If you desire a thinner sauce, add small amounts of milk and blend, until you achieve the desired consistency.
+Adjust salt depending on your preference.